-9. Goplus 2 in 1 Folding Treadmill
+9. Goplus 2-in-1 Folding Treadmill

-Raise the frame to create a more stable running treadmill, and lower it to create an under-desk walking treadmill.
+Raise the frame to create a more stable running treadmill, or lower it to create an under-desk walking treadmill.
 A 5-layered running surface allows you to have a good grip even with work shoes on.

 There is no console on this treadmill, but you’ll still be able to track time, distance, speed, and calories on the small screen.
 The remote can be used to adjust the speed as you’re walking without having to bend down.